alcantarar/ASB_Tutorial/Tutorial_Instructions/breakout_1.md

 Before making any changes to files, you need to *checkout* the branch you created on GitHub.
 Remember that branches are isolated versions of a (local and/or remote) repository.
 You can view the available branches by executing:
 ```
-$ git branch
+$ git branch -a
 ```
-You should see the `master` branch as well as any branches your group has made.
+You should see the `master` branch as well as any branches your group has made, although they may say `remotes/origin/` before your `BRANCH-NAME`.
+Don't worry, this just indicates that the branch is from your remote repository on GitHub.

-Execute the following to switch to the branch you made:
+Execute the following to switch to the branch you made (don't include `remotes/origin/`):
 ```
 $ git checkout YOUR-BRANCH-NAME
 ```